trickert76/evcc-raspi-images/README.md

 All above boards have plenty of CPU and RAM for evcc.
 1GB RAM should be enough.
 Pick 2GB if you want to be on the safe side.

+## Network Recommendations

+For reliability we **strongly suggest** using a **wired ethernet connection**.

+### Wireless Setup

+If a wired setup is not possible this image also includes a wireless setup process.
+The device creates a temporary hotspot when no ethernet is connected and no WiFi is configured or reachable.

+1. Connect to `evcc-setup` network from your phone or laptop
+2. Configure your WiFi via the automatically presented setup page
+3. Connect to your home network
+4. Access evcc at `https://evcc.local/` once connected

+**Note**: Hotspot disables after 60 minutes or first internet connection.
+Use Cockpit to manage WiFi later.

 ## Contributing